THE EXHIBITION HAS ENDED!

 MUSEUM, ARCHITECTURE, SCULPTURE PARK

 The Didrichsen Art Museum was born out of the love for art.
 The modern building was designed by architect Viljo Revell and it is located by the sea on Kuusisaari island in western Helsinki.
-The museum is surrounded by a sculpture park that is always open for public during the museum's operating hours.
+The museum is surrounded by a sculpture park that is open for public during the museum's operating hours.